ltruncel/Bertelsmann_60daysofudacity/README.md

 :cherry_blossom: I was finally able to install Alteryx onto my Mac (actually in a Windows environment via VMWare); I'm overjoyed! <br>

-:cherry_blossom: Once I have Alteryx, it's smooth sailing from here.
+:cherry_blossom: It was smooth sailing once I had Alteryx installed.
 I completed a tutorial, and the completed a sample workflow.

 ![D12_tutorial](/images/D12_tutorial.png) <br>

 ![D12_sample_workflow](/images/D12_sample_workflow.png) <br>

+:cherry_blossom: Today is #MotivationMonday in our Slack community and we were encouraged to share what motivates us.
+This is what I shared: For me it’s a sense of purpose.
+My desire to help others and to make this world a better place is what keeps me going. :fire: